koreylgray13/PC-Report/README.md

 <b> The steps are as followed: </b>

-1. Clear Destination Report.
+1. Clear Destination File Contents.
-2. Find & Verify Source Data.
+2. Find & Verify Source Data File.
-3. Copy Contents from Source File to Destination.
+3. Copy Contents from Source to Destination.
-4. Check Destination File for Formula Errors.
+4. Check Destination Report for Formula Errors.